onug/CSNF-DOC/content/en/docs/Overview/_index.md

 ## This is an overview of the Cloud Security Notification Framework (CSNF).
 ---

+[Ed: Preface the video below with a few sentences describing the CSNF - pull in this description from one of the Overview blurbs on the following pages.]

 {{% pageinfo %}}
 Please watch this video for an introduction to the Cloud Security Notification Framework
 {{% /pageinfo %}}